 The Art of Sight-Reading (Part 1)

-The Art of Sight-Reading
+The Art of Sight-Reading (PART 1)

-BY SIMPLY LEARNING LOTS AND LOTS OF MUSIC!!
+BY SIMPLY LEARNING LOTS OF MUSIC!!

 It is not only the volume of music that has a positive affect on one’s sight-reading, but perhaps just as important is the type of music one reads and plays.
 Without even realizing it in my formative years, the music I loved to work on so much — particularly, Bach Inventions and Joplin Rags — happens to be what I refer to as “vertical” music in that it is founded upon independent lines that stack up vertically to form new chords and harmonies (that are at least implied by two notes).
 The Bach Inventions are actually less “vertical” or “chordal” than the Joplin Rags, but nevertheless, Bach’s Inventions usually stack up to vertical harmonies at the eighth-note level.
 That is, for each new eighth-note in the right hand there is also a new eighth-note in the left hand, or at least most of the Inventions work this way.
 Ever since Johann Fux codified and explained “species counterpoint” in his highly influential Gradus ad Parnassum (1725), one note against one note (1:1), also known as “first species counterpoint,” had become the most popular and most effective teaching method throughout the 1700s and 1800s.
 Carl Czerny (1791-1857), arguably the finest and most influential piano pedagogue of all time (who learned from Beethoven and taught Liszt), routinely used first species exercises (usually in the key of C major) as the starting point to learning to read music at the piano.
 For example, Czerny’s Op.
 453 collection (Part 1) begins with half note against half note in each hand, which he then gradually makes a little more difficult by adding notes creating examples of second, third, and fourth species counterpoint.
 Such is the tried and true method for learning to read music at the piano.
 CLICK HERE and scroll down a bit to read about Johann Fux and "Species Counterpoint!

 The ultimate pinnacle in sight-reading and music reading in general is Bach’s four-part chorales.
 Show me a pianist who can sight-read at least a dozen four-part chorales by Bach well, with all the correct notes, good fingerings, good pedaling, and a cantabile touch, and I will show you a pianist who has attained “master” status in the art of sight-reading.
 But this is all easier said than done!
-The most logical and efficient way to pave the path to this goal is by the learning and mastering of just the two outer voices, soprano and bass, of Bach’s less difficult chorales, which I categorize as Grades 1-2 although will be a challenge for many students today who have attained ABRSM, RCM, or TRINITY grades even as high as 8 (because "Grade 8" nowadays would really only be considered around "Grade 4" 100 years ago, which of course has been the result of the gradual dumbing-down of piano method books over the past 30 years).

 where can students and teachers find good material for sight-reading?